hasan-rakibul/LLM-GEm/README.md

 &nbsp;

 ![LLM-GEm](architecture.jpg)<br>
-Fig: _LLM-GEm_ system: we first use LLM to convert demographic data to meaningful text.
-Essays and demographic sentences are used to annotate the essays using LLM, and reliable annotations are then selected for each sample.
-After rephrasing the texts using LLM, we train a RoBERTA-MLP model to predict empathy levels.
+Fig: _LLM-GEm_ system: we first use the LLM to convert demographic data to meaningful text.
+Essays and demographic sentences are used to annotate the essays using the LLM, and reliable annotations are then selected for each sample.
+After rephrasing the texts using the LLM, we train a RoBERTA-MLP model to predict empathy levels.

 # Useful files and folders